Justin Browne, Esq

 Senior Partner (Licensed in MD)

 Mr. Browne is a partner at Ketterer Browne and Anderson (KBA).
-He is passionate about litigating cases to aggressively uncover evidence, exclude opposing experts, and develop a well-founded, trial ready cases backed by sound evidence and innovative strategies and technology.
+He is passionate about litigating cases to aggressively uncover evidence, exclude opposing experts, and develop well-founded, trial-ready cases backed by sound evidence and innovative strategies and technology.